Brushy Hills Preserve

 - Because there are so many possible routes of different lengths, this could be the perfect destination for a group of various ages and abilities.

 - The proximity of this trail system to Lexington makes it an ideal mid-morning or mid-afternoon destination.
-Pack a lunch for before or after your hike by sourcing it at a local café like Sweet Treats, Blue Sky Bakery or Blue Phoenix.
+Pack a lunch for before or after your hike by sourcing it at a local café like Sweet Treats, Blue Sky Bakery, or Legendary Eats.